 - DVD Extra Extra: Makes fun of all the random DVD Bonus Content people throw in.

-Can be watched on Current TV Thursday nights at 10:30 or online at its official website.
+Aired on Current TV Thursday nights at 10:30 or online at its official website.
 Brett and Ellen each have Twitter accounts at @bretterlich and @ellenfox, respectively, with the show itself's located here.

 This show contains examples of:

 - Air-Vent Passageway: One of the Screenwriter's Bag of Tricks

 - And Knowing Is Half the Battle: A Three Word Review of Knowing is "Half the battle".